-Adam Oliner et al. describe, through several use cases, the information useful to report during execution for software monitoring [1].
+Adam Oliner et al. describe, through several use cases, the information useful to report during execution for software monitoring [2].
 They stress, among other things, the importance of adopting a consistent format throughout an application.
 They make the analogy between the follow-up of manufacturing on one meeting on a production line and the follow-up of the software activity, which is the subject of this work.

-- T. Yen et al. describe how to leverage distributed application logs for the detection of suspicious activity on corporate networks [2].
+T. Yen et al. describe how to leverage distributed application logs for the detection of suspicious activity on corporate networks [3].
 Their work highlights the use of the beehive tool for extracting information and producing easily exploitable messages.
-Analysis against a signature database is then possible. - S. He et al. present six methods for log analysis of distributed systems: three of them are supervised and three others are unsupervised.
+Analysis against a signature database is then possible.

+S. He et al. present six methods for log analysis of distributed systems: three of them are supervised and three others are unsupervised.
 The authors make a comparative evaluation of these methods on a significant volume of log messages.
-They emphasize the strengths of software monitoring task automation [3].
+They emphasize the strengths of software monitoring task automation [4] but the authors do not take into account the model storage regarding the properties of their data.

 In more constrained fields such as real time, log analysis systems must be able to detect an anomaly in a limited time.
-B. Debnath et al. present LogLens that automates the process of anomaly detection from logs with minimal target system knowledge [4].
+B. Debnath et al. present LogLens that automates the process of anomaly detection from logs with minimal target system knowledge [5].
 LogLens presents an extensible index process based on new metrics (term frequency and boost factors).
-The use of temporal constraint also intervenes in the recognition of behavior pattern.
+The use of temporal constraint also intervenes in the recognition of behavioral pattern.
 Therefore, abnormal events are defined as visible in a time window while other events are not.
 This allows semi-automatic real-time device monitoring.